Semi-bandit Optimization in the Dispersed Setting: Appendix for Online Optimization ( )

-\thmCExpSet* \begin{proof}[Proof of \Cref{thm:cExp3Set}] For the majority of the proof we consider an arbitrary sequence of piecewise Lipschitz loss functions $\ell_1, \dots, \ell_T$ with an $r_0$-interior minimizer.
-We will only suppose they are $f$-dispersed in the final steps of the proof.
+\thmCExpSet* \begin{proof}[Proof of \Cref{thm:cExp3Set}] For the majority of the proof we consider an arbitrary deterministic sequence of piecewise Lipschitz loss functions $\ell_1, \dots, \ell_T$ with an $r_0$-interior minimizer.
+We will only suppose they are $f$-point-dispersed in the final steps of the proof.

 Following the proof of the Exp3-Set algorithm of \citet{Alon17:GraphFeedback}, we will upper and lower bound the quantity $\expect[\log(W_{T+1}/W_1)]$.
 Our upper bound will be in terms of the learner's total expected loss, while the lower bound will be in terms of the expected total loss of the optimal parameter in hindsight.
 Dispersion plays a crucial role in the lower bound, since it allows us to guarantee that a set of parameters with non-trivial volume has nearly optimal total loss.
 Combining these bounds and then finally taking the expectation of the bound for a sequence of losses $\ell_1, \dots, \ell_T$ that are $f$-dispersed will give the final bound.